Director: Catherine Mathews

-Arvin Bhana, Emmanuelle Daviaud, Tanya Doherty, Ameena Goga, Simon Lewin, Marian Loveday, Catherine Mathews, Rotating scientific staff representative
+Cathy Mathews, Ameena Goga, Arvin Bhana, Emmanuelle Daviaud, Tanya Doherty, Simon Lewin, Marian Loveday, Catherine Mathews, Rotating staff member

 The main purpose of the Unit is to conduct health systems research in order to develop health systems, improve the organisation, efficiency, effectiveness of health systems, and increase the impact of health systems on population health and well-being.
 Health systems research attempts to understand and evaluate how health systems function and how they can be strengthened, including how to develop and implement policies and programmes in ways that strengthen, rather than undermine, health systems1.
 The need to build capacity for health systems research is acknowledged in the recent recommendations of the National Health Research Committee2.

 Strategic review of child health worldwide analyzes past lessons to chart the way forward

 The World Health Organisation released a report from a strategic review of Integrated Management of Newborn and Childhood Illness (IMNCI).

 The Strategic Review, funded by the Bill and Melinda Gates Foundation, brought together an independent expert advisory group including a study group of members at WHO and UNICEF.
 They reviewed past lessons and proposed an agenda to stimulate momentum for improving care for children.